Metalnem/mijailovic.net/_drafts/future-plc.md

 [Total Guitar](https://www.myfavouritemagazines.co.uk/music/total-guitar-magazine-subscription/#digital)
 [Windows Help & Advice](https://www.myfavouritemagazines.co.uk/All-Magazines/Windows-Help-Advice-Print.html#digital)

-You can purchase the subscription for the most of the magazines using the web store.
+You can purchase subscriptions for the most of the magazines using the web store.
 Unfortunately, there are several magazines whose subscriptions are available only as an in-app purchases.
-Also, [Official Xbox Magazine](https://itunes.apple.com/gb/app/xbox-the-official-magazine-uk/id451445772) and [PlayStation Official Magazine](https://itunes.apple.com/gb/app/playstation-official-magazine/id451455977) didn't have the app in the US iTunes store, so I had to create UK account to download them.
+Also, [Official Xbox Magazine](https://itunes.apple.com/gb/app/xbox-the-official-magazine-uk/id451445772) and [PlayStation Official Magazine](https://itunes.apple.com/gb/app/playstation-official-magazine/id451455977) didn't even have the app in the US iTunes store, so I had to create UK account to download them.

 Now that I had the the list of all available magazines, I was ready to extract all appKey/secretKey combinations.
 There was no way to automate this.
 At the very least, I had to download all the apps manually.
-After one hour of downloading all the apps and one more hour of starting each of them while the phone is proxying the request to Burp Suite on my desktop, I finally had all appKey/secretKey combinations.
+After one hour of downloading all the apps and one more hour of starting each of them while the phone is proxying the requests to Burp Suite on my desktop, I finally had all appKey/secretKey combinations.

 All secret keys were 32 byte hexadecimal values.
 Maybe there were SHA256 hashes?
 Even though